-(7) Contracts EU Threshold and above
+(87) Contracts EU Threshold and above

 Procurement of goods and services estimated to be for amounts in the range EU THRESHOLD AND ABOVE shall be by formal open Invitation to Tender (ITT).
-Where contracts of this value are undertaken then appropriate professional support must be secured from either the Head of the Shared Procurement Unit or from an appropriately qualified external advisor.
-You should also ensure that either the Monitoring Officer or the Chief Finance Officer is aware of the position.
+Where contracts of this value are undertaken then appropriate professional support must be secured from either the Head of the Shared Procurement UnitService or from an appropriately qualified external advisor.
+You should also ensure that eitherBoth the Monitoring Officer or the Chief Finance Officer is must be made aware of the position.